 Total knee replacement and non-surgical treatment of knee osteoarthritis: 2-year outcome from two parallel randomized controlled trials

-One article on PainSci cites Skou 2018: Knee Replacement Surgery Doubts
+One page on PainSci cites Skou 2018: Knee Replacement Surgery Doubts

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.